CRBU INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Caribou Biosciences, Inc. Investors With Substantial Losses Have Opportunity To ...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Caribou Biosciences, Inc. ("Caribou" or "the Company") (NASDAQ: CRBU ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+03, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Caribou Biosciences, Inc. (“Caribou” or“the Company”) (NASDAQ: CRBU) and certain of its officers.

 Class Definition